Rangers F.C.: Warburton, Premiership return, Caixinha and Murty

-In June 2015 it was announced that Mark Warburton had been appointed manager on a three-year deal.
+In June 2015, it was announced that Mark Warburton had been appointed as manager on a three-year deal.
 Rangers went on to win the 2015–16 Scottish Championship and automatic promotion to the Scottish Premiership, ending their four-year stint in the lower divisions.
 The club also reached the 2016 Scottish Cup Final, beating Old Firm rivals Celtic in the semi-final at Hampden, before losing to Hibernian in the final.
 After a poor first half of the 2016–17 season, Mark Warburton and David Weir left Rangers on 10 February 2017, and Graeme Murty was placed in caretaker control of the Rangers first team.
 Pedro Caixinha eventually took over as permanent manager.

 Caixinha's first full season started with Rangers suffering one of the worst results in their history.
 After winning 1–0 at Ibrox, Rangers lost 2–0 to Luxembourg minnows Progrès Niederkorn, resulting in Rangers being knocked out 2–1 on aggregate in the first qualifying round of the 2017–18 Europa League.
 Progrès had never before won a tie and had only ever scored once before in European competition.
 After that disappointing start to the season the form did not improve, with notable results including a 2–0 reverse to Celtic at home in the league and defeat to Motherwell in the Scottish League Cup semi-final by the same scoreline.
 On 26 October, a day after a 95th-minute equaliser at Ibrox by last-placed Kilmarnock saw Rangers draw 1–1, Caixinha was sacked and Graeme Murty took over as caretaker manager again.
 The Portuguese manager's reign was described as "a desperate mess from start to finish".